-- 1. To accommodate creativity in landscape and screening design and to allow for flexibility in addressing atypical, site-specific development/redevelopment challenges, the land use administrator is authorized to approve alternative compliance landscape plans prepared by an landscape architect licensed to practice in the State of Oklahoma.
-In order to approve such alternative compliance landscape plans, the land use administrator must determine that one or more of the following conditions or opportunities are present: - a.
-The site has space limitations or an unusual shape that makes strict compliance impossible or impractical; - b.
+- 1. To accommodate creativity in landscape and screening design and to allow for flexibility in addressing atypical, site-specific development/redevelopment challenges, the land use administrator is authorized to approve alternative compliance landscape plans prepared sealed by ana landscape architect licensed to practice in the State of Oklahoma.
+In order to approve suchan alternative compliance landscape plansplan, the land use administrator must determine that one or more of the following conditions or opportunities are present: - a.
+The subject site has space limitations-or, an unusual shape or other factors that makesmake strict compliance with applicable landscaping and screening regulations impossible or impractical; - b.
 Physical conditions on or adjacent to the site such as topography, soils, vegetation or existing structures or utilities are such that strict compliance is impossible, impractical or of no value in terms of advancing the general purposes of this chapter; - c.
 Safety considerations such as intersection visibility, utility locations, etc., make alternative compliance necessary; or - d.
-Creative, alternative landscape plans will provide an equal or better means of meeting the intent of the landscaping and screening regulations of this chapter.
+Creative, alternative landscape plans will provide an equal or better means of meeting the intent of the landscaping and screening regulations of this chapter. - The land use administrator is expressly authorized to approve alternative compliance landscape plans for projects implementing low-impact development practices or seeking sustainable development or green building certification from nationally recognized organizations, such as the International Code Council, the U.S. Green Building Council, the International Living Future Institute, the U.S. Green Building Initiative or SITES, as follows: